ChrisKruegerDev/HitMe/README.md

 # HitMe
-This small games in SwiftUI.
+HitMe is a small game in SwiftUI.
 It shows small examples how you can use the views in SwiftUI.